 How To Permanently Delete your Instagram Account – 2020

 With more than a billion users, Instagram is one of the most popular social networks on the web today.
-It’s the eighth-biggest online community today, behind Facebook and fellow Facebook-owned companies Messenger and WhatsApp, along with popular international chat apps WeChat, QQ, and Viber.
+It’s the eighth-biggest online community behind Facebook and fellow Facebook-owned companies Messenger and WhatsApp.

 Removing dedicated messaging apps from that list leaves Instagram as the third-largest social network in the world and the second-largest in North America.
 It’s an incredibly important platform for both users and brands, with most people choosing to follow not just their friends, but the content that piques their interests.
 Whether you’ve used Instagram to check out what your friends from college are up to or to share the photos you’ve captured, the chances are good that Instagram is one of the most important apps on your phone.